Paofeval/ecu/docs/index.md

 1. [**published**](https://github.com/{{ site.git_slug }}/tree/published) branch is a vetted copy of the draft branch, not for direct editing.

 An Ocean Health Index **scenario** contains all the files needed to calculate scores.
 The most likely form of a new scenario is for assessments updated annually.
 For example, the existing _subcountry2014_ scenario could be copied & pasted into a new folder called _subcountry2015_ and updated with the next year's worth of data.
 Scenarios can also be used to explore outcomes of policy alternatives, such as implementation of a proposed Marine Protected Area network or a fisheries regulation.

+## App Data tab

+The App will start on the **Data** tab by default.

+The **Map** subtab shows the study area with subcountry regions.
+When you move your cursor over each region on the map, the region's name (with unique numerical identifier in parentheses) will appear in the top right corner of the map.
+A value will also appear, which is determined by the display options on the left (either Output Score or Input Layer).

+You may view each region as a distribution on the **Histogram** subtab and numerically on the **Table** subtab.

+The left panel has several drop-down menus that indicate the information being displayed.
+The primary distinction is whether information is prepared **Input Layers** or calculated **Output Scores**.
+Drop-down menus and descriptions will appear below, depending on previous selections and available options for the chosen score or layer.

+## App Compare tab

+The **Compare** tab allows you to visualize score differences between different branches, scenarios and/or commits (ie each online save).
+It proves most useful for error checking during the editing phase of development.